marleen101/Introduction-to-digital-humanities-and-social-analytics_group3/Logbook/27-09-2024/A_New_Hope.md

 - A discussion of the relevance of your findings, limitations and future work;
 - A brief description of the team.

-### To do list: t.b.c. on Wednesday:
-- Relevance of RQ
-- Thesis statement
-- Approach & Methodology
-- Literature
-- Plan
-- Task division